lemanschik/awesome-os-graalvm/README.md

 the exact same features but written in ECMAScript so it offers a ECMAScript es4x Interface to complement the Polyglot interop with GraalVM and the vert.x Ecosystem.

-this is mainly usefull for Quarternion and Oracle DB Interop and Integration as also High trhoughput pipelines between both and function exchange.
-Mainly Allows you to even Install AwesomeOS on Oracle Database Clusters and this way turn them into hybrid Quarternion DB Instances.
+this is mainly usefull for Quaternion DB and Oracle DB Interop and Integration as also High trhoughput pipelines between both and function exchange.
+Mainly Allows you to even Install AwesomeOS on Oracle Database Clusters and this way turn them into hybrid Quaternion DB Instances.

 # Historical ES4X